Jared314/lein-source/README.md

 ## Base Task

-The base task will write clojure forms, from the input stream, into the correct file and directory structure, based on the specified namespaces.
+The base task will read/write clojure forms, from the input stream or nrepl, into the correct file and directory structure, based on the specified namespaces.

+Piped Input

+    $ echo "stuff.core" | lein base .

+    $ echo "stuff.core/thing" | lein base .

     $ echo "(ns stuff.core) (defn thing [] true)" | lein base .

+"Headless" nREPL Input

+    $ lein base . --nrepl

+    $ lein base . --nrepl :port 1234

 Chained tasks are allowed using the same syntax as `lein do`.